RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

 | alternative | description |
 | Line 2 | the supplier does not have the tools in his inventory and take time to wait for more tools |

+## Non Functional requirements
+  the voucher it is send to the different area only for the system

+  the web application has to have internet to work

+  the database stored every voucher ended

 ## BPM

 ![businessProcesVoucher](https://user-images.githubusercontent.com/43121456/57894640-cf062700-7804-11e9-9272-98442df64f90.jpg)